 Playa de Santo Domingo was beautiful.
 If we could stay longer in Ometepe, we would surely choose a hotel somewhere nearby.
 The lake seemed to be the sea, the waves intensified this impression.
 We loved it.
 Unfortunately, we had to come back.

 In our hotel, in the middle of the night, the electricity went off, and the AC stopped working.
-We woke up drawing in our own sweat (I don't know how people can choose rooms without AC in Ometepe.
-No matter the additional cost - find a hotel with the decent AC, it's worth any price!).
+We woke up drawing in our own sweat.
 We opened the windows, but the only change was the insects flying inside and eating us alive.
 The air was equally still outside.

 We were not able to sleep anymore, so we packed our bags and went to the ferry terminal earlier than planned.

-A day before we tried to figure out what time the first ferry leaves Moyogalpa.
-Without any success - everyone shared a different information.
-In the official timetable, there was one at 6:30 am, but when we arrived in the port we learned it's not a big vessel but a small lancha.
+A day before, we tried to figure out what time the first ferry leaves Moyogalpa.
+Without any success - people we asked shared different information.
+In the official timetable, there was one at 6:30 am, but when we arrived in the port, we learned it's not a big vessel but a small lancha.
 The lake seemed to be rough, so we decided to wait 15 minutes and take a proper boat.
-We were right to do so - in the middle of the trip, the waves became so high that even the big boat was tossed up and down like a toy.
+We were right to do so.
+In the middle of the trip, the waves became so high that even the big boat was tossed up and down like a toy.
 It was horrifying.

-We reached the border at 9 and crossed it soon after.
-Remember to have a proof of leaving Costa Rica when entering this country!!!
+We reached the border at 9 am and crossed it soon after.
+Remember to have proof of leaving Costa Rica when entering this country!!!

 We managed to catch a 10 am bus to San Jose (the next one leaves at 1 pm).
 The buses leave directly from the border, maybe 50 meters from the customs.